Antônio da Costa Santos: Local police version

 Initial investigations by the Campinas Civil Police promptly led to accusations against four local criminals.
-Robber Anderson Rogério Davi or "Boca", 20, was arrested on 5 October, and he pointed to three other accomplices, and two of them (Flávio Roberto Mendes Clara, 19 and A.S.C, 17) were arrested on 10 October.
+Robber Anderson Rogério Davi, or "Boca", 20, was arrested on 5 October, and he pointed to three other accomplices, and two of them (Flávio Roberto Mendes Clara, 19 and A.S.C, 17) were arrested on 10 October.
 According to the police, the men confessed that they were driving two motorcycles, looking for a car to rob.
 They overtook Toninho's car, but as he accelerated instead of stopping, Flávio would have shot him.
-A 38 caliber weapon found with Flávio would have been the crime weapon.
+A 38 calibre weapon found with Flávio would have been the crime weapon.

 Federal police version

 However, subsequent investigations by the Brazilian Federal Police showed that the confessions and evidence were invalid.
 Federal investigators instead attributed the murder to accomplices of a certain Wanderson de Paula Lima, nicknamed Andinho, who at the time was among the police's most wanted for a number of crimes.
-The main clue was a match between the bullets (9 mm and caliber 45) recovered from Toninho' murder scene and from the kidnapping of an 8-year-old boy in Campinas, four days after the murder.
+The main clue was a match between the bullets (9 mm and calibre 45) recovered from Toninho's murder scene and from the kidnapping of an 8-year-old boy in Campinas, four days after the murder.

 Wanderson was arrested on 25 February 2002, in Itu.
-According to the police, a 9 mm pistol found in Andinho's hideout matched that used on Toninho and on the kidnapping.
+According to the police, a 9 mm pistol found in Andinho's hideout matched that used on Toninho and in the kidnapping.
 The police claimed that three men from Andinho's gang, driving a silver Vectra, had attempted to stop a green Vectra shortly before Toninho's murder, intending to carry out a flash kidnapping.
-The green Vectra was hit by caliber 45 bullets and showed silver paint streaks from an attempt by the robbers to block its path, which also smashed one of the robbers' car headlights.
+The green Vectra was hit by calibre 45 bullets and showed silver paint streaks from an attempt by the robbers to block its path, which also smashed one of the robbers' car headlights.
 This detail is confirmed by a security camera from the mall that recorded a car with one headlight off.
 While running away from that crime, the robbers ran into the Mayor's car, and either attempted to rob it too, or were irritated because Toninho was driving at the speed limit and blocking their way.

 However, the three suspects had already been killed by the police before they could be interrogated.
-Two of them (Valmir Conti or "Valmirzinho", 29, and Anderson José Bastos or "Alemãozinho", 22) were hiding with other two alleged members of Wanderson's gang in an apartment in Caraguatatuba.
+Two of them (Valmir Conti or "Valmirzinho", 29, and Anderson José Bastos or "Alemãozinho", 22) were hiding with two other alleged members of Wanderson's gang in an apartment in Caraguatatuba.
 All four men died on 2 October 2001 in a shootout with a team from the Campinas Civil Police.
 No policemen were hurt.
-On 26 January 2006, two members of that team were formally indicted by the São Paulo's Public Attorney for connections to Wanderson's gang.
+On 26 January 2006, two members of that team were formally indicted by São Paulo's Public Attorney for connections to Wanderson's gang.